Flu activity increases in Clark County

 - Avoid touching your eyes, nose, or mouth.
 Germs are often spread when a person touches something that is contaminated with germs and then touches his or her eyes, nose, or mouth.

 - Practice other good health habits.
 Clean and disinfect frequently touched surfaces at home, work, or school, especially when someone is ill.
 Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids, and eat nutritious food.

-For information on flu cases in Clark County go to: www.southernnevadahealthdistrict.org/stats-reports/influenza-surveillance.php.
-For more information on influenza activity visit the CDC’s website at: www.cdc.gov/flu/index.htm.
+For more information regarding influenza cases in Clark County, visit www.southernnevadahealthdistrict.org/stats-reports/influenza-surveillance.php.
+For more information on influenza activity visit the CDC’s website at: https://www.cdc.gov/flu/weekly/fluactivitysurv.htm